Best Climbing Pants

 Climbing is a sport that you can enjoy all year round.
 Whether you enjoy going to an indoor wall or scaling a rock face, there is literally somewhere to climb all year round.
 However, depending on when you decide to conquer that pitch, your clothing choices, and the choice of pants for climbing may change.

 Essentially, the more extreme the temperature, the more coverage you’re going to need.
 In the fall and winter, pants provide an extra layer of warmth and dryness that can be essential to keep warm.
 By staying comfortably warm, your body and your muscles can operate the way they should, instead of shivering to create warmth.
 The right pair of pants for climbing can certainly help with that.

 However, when the weather is at its warmest, and the hot sun is beating down at you, a pair of pants made with a lighter material is still a great choice.
 The reason is that it helps to protect your legs from sunburn and overall sun damage.
 A good pair of lightweight pants can also help you to regulate your body temperature, keeping things on an even keel.

-Q: What makes climbing pants different from regular pants?
+q: What makes climbing pants different from regular pants?

 There are two main differences between pants for climbing and regular pants.
 They may seem subtle, but they are certainly important.
 The first significant difference is climbing pants are usually constructed to withstand much more abuse than regular pants.
-They are designed to not only move and flex with your body, but also to withstand the constant abrasions, scrapes, tears and punctures that come with scrambling over hard stone and rock.
+They are designed to not only move and flex with your body but also to withstand the constant abrasions, scrapes, tears, and punctures that come with scrambling over hard stone and rock.